 Have you wanted to give your student a solid introduction to the high school sciences?
+That’s the purpose of a physical science course.
 In this one-semester course, we will be learning the basics of physics, “the fundamental science”.
 The two priorities of this course are to prepare the student to successfully complete a future high school Physics course, and to expand the student’s appreciation for the amazing complexity and wonder of our physical world.

 We will begin our study of physics with the study of motion and forces and then learn about energy, electricity, and magnetism.
 Physics is a quantitative science, so we will be learning to do simple calculations all along the way.
 During the semester, we will perform three labs and one more involved project.
 The experiments can be completed at home (adult supervision is advised) using simple household materials.
 A complete list of materials will be provided before classes start.